Skip to Main Content

 • Nausea and vomiting

-• Chest X-ray – The images provide information about your heart and blood vessels, and can reveal whether there is fluid in your lungs.
+• Chest x-ray.
+The images provide information about your heart and blood vessels and can reveal whether there's fluid in your lungs.

-• Electrocardiogram (EKG) – This test measures your heart's electrical activity.
+• Electrocardiogram (ECG).
+This test measures your heart's electrical activity.

-• Echocardiogram – This ultrasound of the heart can show blockages in the arteries and how the blood is flowing.
+• Echocardiogram.
+This ultrasound of the heart can show blockages in the arteries and how your blood is flowing.

-• Blood tests – Various analyses can reveal whether the blood has too much carbon dioxide or too little oxygen (both signs of cardiogenic shock) and can check levels of tropinin, proteins that are released when heart muscle is damaged (as occurs during a heart attack).
+• Blood tests.
+Various blood tests can show whether your blood has too much carbon dioxide or too little oxygen (both signs of cardiogenic shock) and can check troponin levels, proteins that are released when the heart muscle is damaged.

-• Cardiac catherization – This technique can be used to look for blocked areas in your arteries and to check the amount and pressure of blood that your heart is pumping with each beat.
+• Cardiac catheterization.
+This procedure can be used to look for blocked areas in your arteries and to check the amount and pressure of the blood that your heart is pumping with each beat.

 The goal of cardiogenic shock treatment is to quickly restore blood pressure and heart function.
-This often requires a series of immediate treatments that are given in an ambulance or the emergency room.
-Other treatments may include medications or temporary support devices to restore blood flow as well as longer-term therapies to address the underlying condition that caused the heart to stop pumping enough blood.
+This often requires immediate treatments that are given in an ambulance or the emergency room.
+Other treatments may include medications or temporary support devices to restore blood flow.
+Longer-term therapies could address the underlying condition that caused the heart to stop pumping enough blood.

-Emergency treatments may include delivering enriched oxygen via a tube or mask; breathing assistance, using a ventilator; and intravenous (IV) fluids and medications to support blood pressure or heart function.
+Emergency treatments may include oxygen delivered via a tube or mask, breathing assistance using a ventilator, intravenous (IV) fluids and medications to support blood pressure or heart function.

-Depending on the cause of cardiogenic shock, an array of drugs may be used as part of treatment.
-These include:
+Depending on the cause of the cardiogenic shock, different drugs may be used as part of treatment.
+These could include:

 • Clot-busting drugs, such as tissue plasminogen activator (tPA) to dissolve coronary artery clots